 One hurdle I had to surmount before I could be released from my hospital stay last March was a physical therapist appraisal.
 Two arrived together, and we got off to a bad start because almost the first words one of them uttered were the dreaded, “How do you rate your pain on a scale of one to ten?”

 Nurses had asked the question each time I sought more Tylenol, which they administered through the intravenous tube hooked into my left wrist.
 I’d found that Tylenol took off some of the edge of the pain I was experiencing.
-I’d thought there were in-between pain killers, but the next leg-up was morphine, which I declined because I worried it would play games with my head.
+I’d thought there were in-between pain killers, but not for someone in my condition.
+For me, the next leg-up was morphine, which I declined because I worried it would play games with my head.
 My decision suggests, correctly, that the pain I had was far from unbearable.

 But the problem remains: How do we measure our own pain?
 I am not brave.
 When I get a headache, stomach pain or similar internal ailment, I retreat from the world.
 The more frequent pain I experience is arthritis-related.
 I can walk only a few blocks before my feet hurt and they stop cooperating, forcing me to seek rest.
 That pain merges with frustration over my restricted mobility.